 Here are our tips on the top 5 skills you should include on your CV.

 A CV template is used as a guide as to how a professional CV should be laid out.
 Resume templates also provide helpful information as to what content should be included in a CV.
 Often taking a ‘fill-in-the-blanks’ approach, a resume template can help to short-cut the time-intensive process that is creating the perfect CV.

 There are thousands of CV templates and samples available online that can be downloaded and updated.
 Visit our CV templates page for CV samples including accounting and IT resumes.

 Increasingly, employers are interested to see your digital CV.
 A digital CV is, as it sounds, a resume that is readily accessible online via your own or a third-party platform.

 In creating an online resume, there are many different options available.
 You can take a full ‘bells-and-whistles’ approach, and build your own website or create a video to create a big impact.
 Or you can leverage an existing networking platform, such as LinkedIn.
 You can also use a free online CV builder.

 An online CV has the advantage of being discoverable by potential employers, but also has the disadvantage of not being tailored to suit a specific role that you may be going for.
 While they certainly have their place and will become increasingly more important, digital CVs are best used in conjunction with a more traditional, off-line CV.

-You can never invest too much time in crafting the perfect CV.
+You can never invest too much time towards understanding how to write a CV or crafting the perfect CV.
 Even if you get the basics right, there are important nuances to consider that will help ensure that your CV gets to the top of the pile.